Doom (film): Home media

+Reception

 Box office

-On its opening weekend, Doom debuted in 3,043 theaters and earned $15.5 million.
-In the United States and Canada, the film grossed $28.2 million and grossed $30.5 million internationally, grossing $58.7 million worldwide.
+On its opening weekend, Doom debuted in 3,043 theaters in the United States and Canada and grossed a disappointing $15.5 million but was still number one at the US and Canadian box office.
+The opening weekend audience was mainly made up of young males familiar with the video game.
+It opened the same day in nine international territories where it grossed $1.3 million, including number one spots in Malaysia and Thailand.
+In the United States and Canada, the film grossed $28.2 million and grossed $30.5 million internationally, totalling $58.7 million worldwide.